 Management and administration

-CRM is led by Centre Director, Prof Charles ffrench-Constant who is supported by two associate Directors; Prof Stuart Forbes and Prof Alexander Medvinsky who provide academic leadership and direction.
+CRM is led by the Centre Director Prof Stuart Forbes, who is supported by Associate Director Prof Dónal O'Carroll who provides academic leadership and direction.
 Centre operations, management and administration are led by Dr Gordon McLean who leads a team tasked with ensuring CRM provides the best possible environment for its research to flourish.

 The University of Edinburgh has a strong history in stem cell research, dating back to the first stem cell publications in the early 1990s by researchers at the Centre for Genome Research.
 In 1996 Prof Austin Smith was appointed as Director of this centre and under his leadership it became the first Institute of Stem Cell Research (ISCR) in the UK.
 Over the years ISCR developed into a world leading centre for multidisciplinary research in basic stem cell biology, dedicated to developing an understanding of the mechanisms underlying stem cell self-renewal and differentiation processes.
 In 2008, ISCR scientists at the University's School of Biological Sciences joined efforts with their colleagues at the College for Medicine and Veterinary Medicine to form CRM, a unique cross-college initiative.